Tactics of terrorism: Chemical and biological weapons

+Agro Terrorism

 A subset of bioterrorism, agroterrorism refers to the deliberate introduction of an animal or plant disease for the purposes of generating fear, causing economic losses, or undermining social stability.
-The ultimate goal of agroterrorism in killing livestock and plants and contaminating food is to cause economic crises in the agricultural and food industries, social unrest, and loss of confidence in the government.
-Many experts believe that the United States’ agricultural sector and food supply are among the most vulnerable and least protected of all potential targets of attack, and they believe that terrorists have taken note of this.
+The ultimate goal of agroterrorism is rooted in killing livestock and plants and contaminating food is to cause economic crises in the agricultural and food industries, social unrest, and loss of confidence in the government.Many experts believe that the United States’ agricultural sector and food supply are among the most vulnerable and least protected of all potential targets of attack, and they believe that terrorists have taken note of this.
 After American and allied forces overran some Al-Qaeda's refuges in caves in eastern Afghanistan in 2002, they found U.S. agricultural documents and Al-Qaeda training manuals on targeting agriculture among thousands of other documents.

 Analysts have identified a number of characteristics of the United States’ agricultural system that make it very vulnerable to agroterrorism.
 Given that agriculture generally demands large expanses of land, farms are geographically dispersed in environments that are difficult to secure.
-Also, livestock are usually concentrated in confined locations, which allows diseases to infect more animals quickly.
+Due to the fact that livestock are usually concentrated in confined locations, as a result it allows diseases to infect more animals quickly.
 Although many experts believe the United States is susceptible to agroterrorism, they have never suffered from a large scale agroterrorism related attack.
 Many political scientists have identified the 1984 salmonella attack in The Dalles, Oregon as a small-scale example of an agroterrorism attack in the United States.
 A religious cult intentionally contaminated ten restaurant salad bars with salmonella in an attempt to influence a local election, sickening more than 750 people.
 Even though the United States has not experienced a large-scale agroterrorism attack to date, similar to its anti-bioterrorism initiatives, the United States government has passed several pieces of legislation and started initiatives over the past few decades to better secure its agricultural system and prepare for potential attacks.

+However, it is not to say that this form of terrorism has come to as hault, as during the COVID-19 Pandemic, social media users across the U.S. began an online challenge to lick the inside of cartons of ice cream before putting them back into their original locations within stores.
+Though it has not been proven one of the individuals doing so was spreading an infectious disease, there is an extreme risk.
+In addition, there have been reports in the year of 2023 from Giant Store, pertaining to prosecution of a former employee, as he is believed to have injected several food items with needles.